How Do I...?

 City/County Association of Governments (C/CAG), Board Member

 Water Emergency Transportation Authority (WETA)

 Water Transit Advocates (WTA)

 Her council assignments, ad hoc and program committees include:

 Improving Public Places

-Mayor Matsumoto's community experience includes having served or been a member on over 30 civic and nonprofit boards, commissions and committees.
+Councilmember Matsumoto's community experience includes having served or been a member on over 30 civic and nonprofit boards, commissions and committees.
 She co-founded South San Francisco's Community Outreach Program in partnership with the City Council and Fire Department to bring together residents, businesses and advocacy groups to work on behalf of seniors, special needs children, backpacks for financially disadvantaged students and the military and their families.
 She also co-founded Improving Public Places which is a group of over 225 volunteers who are dedicated to taking care of city landscapes.
 As a result of the volunteers' efforts, over $300,000 has been saved by the City.
 Karyl championed the creation of the Farmer's Market and Sculpture Garden.

 Diversified revenue streams to ensure quality city services and a fiscally responsible city government are her top priorities.
 She believes that financial, environmental and developmental sustainability are integral to South San Francisco’s vitality.
 She is committed to moving the City forward while providing for community needs.
-Most importantly, Mayor Matsumoto firmly believes city government should be open, responsive, accountable and transparent.
+Most importantly, Councilmember Matsumoto firmly believes city government should be open, responsive, accountable and transparent.